-The 'Care for People' strategic document has been presented to HSCM SMT and CMT for comment it will then be presented to MIJB.
-It is anticipated this will be completed by end April 2023.
-A draft operational response plan has been drawn up and will also be presented for approval shortly after.
-An information session including the 'Care for People' element was delivered on 2 May 2023, to senior managers who carry out the role of SMoC, this includes input from Moray Council Emergency Planning Officer and NHS Grampian.
+The 'Care for People' strategic document has been approved by HSCM SMT and CMT.
+It will be presented to MIJB in September.
+A draft operational response plan has been drawn up and has been circulated within the Senior Leadership Group for comment.
+An information session including the 'Care for People' element was delivered on 2 May 2023, to senior managers who carry out the role of SMoC, this included input from Moray Council Emergency Planning Officer and NHS Grampian.
+An additional session with a specific focus on the draft Care for People framework has been arranged for September 2023.